pashakhomchenko/TwitterAdBlocker/README.md

-# CleanTwitter
+# Twitter Ad Blocker

 Tired of endless ads and annoying UI elements on Twitter?
-CleanTwitter hides Promoted tweets, What's happening, Who to follow, Messages drawer and Topics to follow sections.
+Twitter Ad Blocker hides Promoted tweets, What's happening, Who to follow, Messages drawer and Topics to follow sections.

 Focus on tweets instead of irrelevant ads, people, news and topics.
 Enjoy Twitter as it was intended!

 **We don't collect any information about you**.
 All of the source code is contained in this repository and it doens't rely on any remote code.
 Check Chrome and Safari folders for the respective project files.

-If you have suggestions on how to improve CleanTwitter, email me at [devdevdev808@gmail.com](mailto:devdevdev808@gmail.com?subject=[CleanTwitter]) or create a new issue above!
+If you have suggestions on how to improve Twitter Ad Blocker, email me at [devdevdev808@gmail.com](mailto:devdevdev808@gmail.com?subject=[Twitter Ad Blocker]) or create a new issue above!

 ## How does it work?